making/cfcr-aws/enable-uaa.md

 ### Install UAA

-To reduce IaaS cost, we will colocate UAA server in master nodes.
+To reduce IaaS cost, we will colocate a UAA server in each master node.

 ![image](https://user-images.githubusercontent.com/106908/41496786-1454d70e-7183-11e8-88e0-a61d80a12874.png)